How To Get To The Snow

 Salt Creek Sno-Park Sledding

-If your guide doesn't provide it, you can rent or purchase snow equipment.
+If your guide doesn't provide it, you can rent or purchase snow equipment from local outfitters.
 Find quality consigned winter clothing and snow sport gear at Eugene Gear Traders.
-Other local outfitters include REI and Play It Again Sports (used equipment).
-The UO's Outdoor Program may have gear that can be used in association with their programs.
-And finally, Berg's provides rental ski and snowboarding equipment, or you can make arrangements to rent directly on the mountain.
+Other local outfitters include Berg's, which rents ski and snowboarding equipment and sells new apparel; REI, which has apparel and equipment; and Play it Again Sports, which sells used equipment.
+The UO's Outdoor Program may have gear that is used in association with their programs.

-In Oakridge, inquire at the Willamette Mountain Mercantile, Willamette Pass resort or Odell Lake resort.
+In Oakridge, inquire at the Willamette Mountain Mercantile, Willamette Pass resort or Odell Lake resort for gear.
 In McKenzie River, Hoodoo is your best bet.
-Plan on bringing your own sled and equipment with you if you are heading to one of the Sno-Parks.
+Plan on bringing your own sled and snow shoes with you if you are heading to one of the Sno-Parks.
 Unlike the ski resorts, the parks do not have on-site rentals.

 Shopping Snowboards at Berg's Ski Shop in Downtown Eugene